danielvm-git/binance-trading-robot/README.md

 5. Create a new Pull Request

 ## Version History
+* 0.0.5
+ * New feature - MM's spreadsheet helper
+ * Layout - new field "Side" on Open Positions table
 * 0.0.4
  * New feature - Entry and Exit shorts
 * 0.0.3